Bandeira-Lab/pep2prob-benchmark/README.md

 ## 📖 Overview

 Tandem mass spectrometry (MS²) identifies peptides by fragmenting precursor ions and measuring resulting spectra.
-Accurate **fragment ion probability** models are crucial for downstream tasks, including database search, spectral library matching, de novo sequencing, PTM localization, and quantification.
+Accurate **fragment ion probability** models are crucial for downstream tasks, including database search, spectral library matching, de novo sequencing and other tools for peptide identification and quantification from MS² data.

 Our **Pep2Prob Benchmark** provides: